 The example below can be found in our lesson plan for Silas Marner by George Eliot.

-Whichever method you choose, your students will love having a big storyboard to review when it comes time for quizzes, tests, and projects!
+Whichever method you choose, your students will love having a comprehensive, colorful and informative storyboard to review when it comes time for quizzes, tests, and projects!